HariAvvaru/Javaprograms/README.md

 Write a program to print even numbers between 23 and 57.
 Each number should be printed in a separate row.
 ## Program12
 Write a program to check if a given number is prime or not.
+## Program13
+Write a program to print prime numbers between 10 and 99.